janis-commerce/model/README.md

 			'password', // Exclude the password field
 			'**.address', // Exclude the address field in any nested object	of the log '*.shipping.*.secondFactor', // Exclude the secondFactor field in any object in the shipping array without specifying the root object
-			'*.shipping.*.items.*.quantity' // Exclude the quantity field in any object in the items array of the shipping array without specifying the root object
+			'*.shipping.*.items.*.quantity' // Exclude the quantity field in any object in the items array of any object in the shipping array without specifying the root object
 		]
 	}
 }